drchrispinnock/hem2md/README.md

 ## hem2md

 To use, install the perl JSON module.
 The following converts an Hemingway file into markdown.
+Unfortunately it does not work very well with non-Latin character sets (which is annoying if you are writing books on... non-Latin character sets, like me).
+I may look at reimplementing this in Go which makes such things a lot easier.

 ```
 hem2md 20240130-February.hemingway >> myoutput.md